powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 ```

 ## Network conversion
-This example show how to do a network reduction, using the `groovy-script` option of the [convert-network](../../tools/convert-network.md)
+This example shows how to do a network reduction, using the `groovy-script` option of the [convert-network](../../tools/convert-network.md)
 command.

 First, we need a groovy script to do the reduction: